Floorp-Projects/Floorp/testing/web-platform/mozilla/tests/mathml/README.md

    interpretation is unclear in current version of MathML Core.
    See [issue 132](https://github.com/w3c/mathml-core/issues/132).

+- `operator-stretching`: Tests for operator stretching, using Gecko-specific methods that are not part of the current version of MathML Core.

 - `rtl`: Tests for RTL MathML, for aspects not completely defined in MathML Core or for which we use things like scale transform for mirroring.